Director: Malcolm D. Lee

 Disc Rating: 8/10

-The Blu-ray release of ‘Girls Trip’ features a full 1080p High Definition presentation utilizing the film’s original 2.40:1 Cinemascope Aspect Ratio.
-The video presentation looks great as a whole and delivers a consistently sharp, detailed and clean presentation throughout with no notable faults to be uncovered along the way.
-It holds up quite well even during the darkly lit and heavily populated sequences and never causes anything occurring on screen to become negatively affected or rendered indiscernible.
-Overall, this is a solid high definition video presentation from Universal that should easily thrill fans of the movie.
+The Blu-ray release of ‘Space Jam: A New Legacy’ features a full 1080p High Definition presentation with the film’s original 1.85:1 Aspect Ratio.
+The video presentation looks fantastic as a whole and offers a clean, sharp and colorful presentation from start to finish that does a great job of balancing the various forms of content, jumping from animation to live action and in between without any negative effects arising.
+It holds up impressively throughout even during the various heavily populated, darkly lit and fast moving moments and never allows anything that’s occurring onscreen to become negatively affected or problematic along the way.
+Overall, this is a wonderful high definition video presentation from Warner Bros. what delivers nicely every step of the way and shouldn’t disappoint.

-The Blu-ray release features a lossless 5.1 channel DTS-HD Master Audio soundtrack.
-This lossless multichannel soundtrack offers a perfect complement to the film with its crisp, clean and fairly aggressive audio presentation.
-It regularly takes advantage of all five available channels in order to send plenty of music, crowd chatter, bits of dialogue and more throughout the various speakers, and never allowing any dialogue or other audio elements that may be occurring simultaneously to become distorted or rendered inaudible in the process.
-Overall, this is a wonderful 5.1 channel DTS-HD MA soundtrack that contributes some additional fun to the overall viewing experience and shouldn’t disappoint.
+The Blu-ray release features a Dolby Atmos (Dolby TrueHD 7.1 channel compatible) soundtrack.
+Please note that this review pertains solely to the Dolby TrueHD 7.1 audio presentation.
+This multichannel soundtrack sounds equally impressive and provides a clean, crisp and immersive audio presentation throughout.
+It repeatedly takes advantage of all seven available channels in order to send music, action, sports and cartoon effects along with crowd chatter and a great deal more zipping throughout the various speakers quite regularly and never resulting in any dialogue or other audio elements that might be occurring simultaneously becoming distorted or rendered inaudible in the process.
+Overall, this is a great Dolby Atmos (Dolby TrueHD 7.1 compatible) soundtrack that more than holds up throughout and contributes some extra fun to the viewing experience.

 Disc Rating: 8/10

-‘Girls Trip’ is Now Available to Own on Blu-ray, DVD & Digital HD from Universal Pictures Home Entertainment
+‘Space Jam: A New Legacy’ is Now Available to Own on 4K Ultra HD, Blu-ray, DVD & Digital from Warner Bros.
+Home Entertainment